webtides/luna-docs/content/docs/assets/static.md

 # Static assets

-Static assets, like fonts or images, need be be included in your output directory so that they can be served by moon-js.
+Static assets, like fonts or images, need be be included in your output directory so that they can be served by luna-js.

-Inside your [moon.config.js](/configuration#assets), you can define an array of assets which will be copied inside your output direcotry on build time.
+Inside your [luna.config.js](/configuration#assets), you can define an array of assets which will be copied inside your output direcotry on build time.

 ```js